cycentum/birdsong-recognition/README.md

 + Matrix toolkits java.
 https://github.com/fommil/matrix-toolkits-java

-Also, https://github.com/tbennun/cudnn-training has been very helpful for writing the program.
+Although this program does not include it as a library, https://github.com/tbennun/cudnn-training has been very helpful for writing the program.

 ##License
 This program is distributed under the term of GNU public license ver.
 3. The copy of the license is in  [LICENSE](LICENSE).